genesiscommunitysuccess/docs/docs/server-reference/rest-endpoints/rest-endpoints.md

 Metadata can be accessed with a GET request to `[host]:[genesis_router_port]/meta-request?DETAILS[FEATURE]=[resource_name]`.

-Request Server resources will return the request and reply fields available to the resource and their associated metadata.
+* Request server resources will return the request and reply fields available to the resource and their associated metadata.

-Data server resources will return the fields available to the resource and their associated metadata.
+* Data server resources will return the fields available to the resource and their associated metadata.

-Event handler resources will return the transaction fields available to the resource and their associated metadata.
+* Event handler resources will return the transaction fields available to the resource and their associated metadata.

 Sample request: